Warning message

 If I am a paid employee of the ANU, what is the appropriate appointments and promotion process?

-Clinicians and staff who are employed and paid by the ANU (full-time or part-time) are required to go through the ANU appointments and promotion process.
+Clinicians and staff who are employed and paid by the Australian National University (full-time or part-time) are required to go through the separate annual ANU appointments and promotion process.